jennapierce/Software-Engineering/Importing-VM.md

 Open your browser and browse to [http://localhost:8080](http://localhost:8080).
 This is where the mysterious failures occur.
 However, you should see a "Tomcat" home page.
 If you like, you can go to the "Manager," then "List Applications," and click on "Voting."

 ![](images/2020-01-12 20_41_35-MINGW64__c_Program Files_Docker Toolbox.png)

+## How I Exported the "Phase0" Container...
+1 gb

+My container is named `cat1`; the name is immaterial.
+Its ID is `948ac554455fa`.
+I did an export from the container...

+`docker export 948ac554455fa -o cat1-Phase0-container.tar`